Academic Year and Semester

 Better known as the "Centro," the ICCS provides undergraduate students with an opportunity in Rome, to study ancient history and archaeology, Greek and Latin literature, and ancient art.
 Students are expected to take four courses.
 Frequent site visits and explorations, intensive museum tours and lectures, and wider-ranging trips outside Rome are included as part of the course.

-Two six-week sessions (June 10 through July 24 and June 17 through July 31) are designed for those who wish to become acquainted with Greece and its antiquities in a limited time, and to improve their understanding of the relationship between the monuments, landscape, and climate of the country and its history, literature, and culture.
+The six-week session (June 5 through July 19) is designed for those who wish to become acquainted with Greece and its antiquities in a limited time, and to improve their understanding of the relationship between the monuments, landscape, and climate of the country and its history, literature, and culture.

 Enrollment is open to North American graduate and advanced undergraduate students and to high school and college instructors of classics and related subjects.
 Each session is limited to 20 participants.